 Hearing loss is a common condition that affects millions of Americans.
 The inability to hear properly can cause problems in your personal, social, and professional life.
 Hearing aids can improve your personal safety, as well as increasing your quality of life by improving your hearing capacity.

 Are you considering hearing aids?
 The variety of benefits from hearing aids has been compiled in a list below.
-If you have further questions about hearing loss and the benefits of hearing aids, contact the doctoral-level audiologists at Associated Audiologists.
+If you have further questions about hearing loss and the benefits of hearing aids, contact the doctoral-level audiologists in Manhattan, KS, and Kansas City at Associated Audiologists.

 First, how do hearing aids work?